The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 are thriving and happy.

-Beziers, in the 13th century.
+in Beziers, in the 13th century.
 When asked how to distinguish the

 heretics from Catholics, he replied: "Kill them all, God will know his own."